* Nike up in premarket after results; DuPont cuts outlook

 * Volume may be heavy going into the close on Friday, when Russell Investments announces the final reconstitution of its indexes, which will affect more than $5 trillion in assets.

-* In company news, Relational Investors LLC late Thursday disclosed an 8.52 percent stake in Manitowoc Co Inc and said it would separate it into two companies.
-Shares of Manitowoc jumped 9.4 percent to $32.50 in heavy premarket trading.
+* In company news, Relational Investors LLC late Thursday disclosed an 8.52 percent stake in Manitowoc Co Inc and said it was embarking on a plan to separate it into two companies.
 (Editing by Bernadette Baum)